-This summer, we partnered with the Department of Health to increase West Nile virus testing.
-We take mosquito samples from even more sites around Pierce County, to better detect risk of West Nile virus.
+The next summer we partnered with the Department of Health to increase West Nile virus testing.
+We took mosquito samples from even more sites around Pierce County, to better detect risk of West Nile virus.

 West Nile virus is almost always spread to people by the bite of an infected mosquito.
 Mosquitoes become infected after feeding on birds that carry the virus.
 There is no evidence that West Nile virus can be spread by direct contact with infected people or animals.

 Symptoms of West Nile virus include headache, fever, muscle and joint aches, swollen lymph nodes and a rash.
 Symptoms usually develop 2 to 14 days after an infected mosquito bites you.
 Those with more severe symptoms—like severe headache, stiff neck or confusion—should get medical attention.

 Health officials have not seen any cases of West Nile virus in Pierce County among people, birds or horses.
 West Nile activity typically shows up early to mid-August.
 People should take steps to control mosquito populations and prevent exposure to bites.